rome/tools/packages/@romefrontend/compiler/lint/rules/js/noUnusedVariables.test.md

  lint/js/noUnusedVariables/reject/5/file.ts:1:6 lint/js/noUnusedVariables ━━━━━━━━━━━━━━━━━━━━━━━━━━

-  ✖ The constant variable foo is unused.
+  ✖ The const variable foo is unused.

   ℹ Unused variables are dead code and usually the result of incomplete refactoring.